Last revised: August 5, 2019

 We cannot, it seems, run away from the fact that the apostolic witness presents Jesus as having, in fact, taught in terms of heavenly rewards, a superabundance of heavenly rewards indeed, and expected these to be a motivating factor in the lives of those who were to follow him, and a motivating factor without any sense of shame that one is following him so as to get something, and something good for me.
 I hope I have shown that this does not depend on a crude “pie in the sky” theology, but is an essential part of the eschatological imagination that Jesus was opening up for the disciples, and the beginnings of the possibility of a morality based on the calling into being and satisfaction of real desires, rather than the castration of, or weird fencing matches with, the desires that already drive us.
 This eschatological imagination is intrinsically related to the opening up of the vision of God.
 There remains the question of whether or not this vision is automatically hostile to any serious participation in human history.
 (The Joy of Being Wrong, pp. 227-229)

-4. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” offered a blog on this text, “The Burglar Who Serves.”
+4. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” offered a blog on this text in 2016, “The Burglar Who Serves.”

 Reflections and Questions